bdeckard92/dupUT/01-Class-Content/20-React/01-Activities/03-useEffect-Thermostat/README.md

 * Check the application in your browser to see if the thermostat works properly.

+* Press `CTRL + C` to stop the server before moving on to the next activity.

 ## Hint(s)

 * You can refer to the React Docs on [Using the Effect Hook](https://reactjs.org/docs/hooks-effect.html).